Chaggerty1994/BalanceCapstone/README.md

 # Inspiration

-My inspiration for this project was very personal.
-I was Diagnosed with ADHD last year and realized I had been living untreated for my whole life.
-I have been pretty high functioning as an adult but I want more consistancy, stability, predicatablilty, and punctuality.
-I want to be in charge of my focus not the other way around.
-I decided that a big part of my treatment was going to be cognitive behavioral therapy.
-The first thing I implemented was a to-do list and a pomodoro timer.
-They really helped me so much with my studying and project concentration.
-But I was frustrated by having to have both of them in seperate windows clicking back and forth all day, and I couldnt find one online that had both.
+My inspiration for this project was simple.
+I use a to-do list and a pomodoro timer every day for my work.
+I was frustrated by having to have both of them in seperate windows clicking back and forth all day, and I couldnt find one online that had both.
 So I built One!
 It was an awesome first full project to get to design and build, and it felt very important and personal.
 I still use my app daily!

 # Development